Humming noise when conducting calls on an analog telephone line

 3 Connecting all telephones and telephony devices to the FRITZ!Box

-- Connect all telephony devices (for example a telephone, fax) to the FRITZ!Box.
+- Connect all telephony devices (for example telephones, faxes) to the FRITZ!Box.

-Important:Connecting additional telephony devices or telephone sockets to the telephone jack can cause errors.
+Important:Connecting additional telephony devices or sockets to the telephone jack can cause errors.

 4 Turning off other base stations

-- For testing purposes, turn off other base stations in the vicinity of the FRITZ!Box.
+- For testing purposes, switch off other base stations in the vicinity of the FRITZ!Box.

-If you now no longer hear humming, place the telephone's base station farther away from the FRITZ!Box and turn it back on.
+- If the problem no longer occurs, place the base station farther away from the FRITZ!Box.

-Note:Alternatively, you can register your cordless telephones directly with the FRITZ!Box and therefore do without the additional base station.
+Note:As an alternative, you can register your cordless telephones directly with the FRITZ!Box and not use the additional base station.

-5 Testing whether another device is interfering with the FRITZ!Box
+5 Checking if another device is interfering with the FRITZ!Box

 - If the error no longer occurs, then a device connected to the FRITZ!Box was transmitting interference to the FRITZ!Box or the computer now channels it off.
 Usually, you can eliminate the cause of the interference through one of these measures: